Pumpkin French Toast

 What goes well with pumpkin?
 There are a lot of great options beyond the basics,

-• Go Nuts! – Add some crunch to your plate with pecans, almond slivers, walnuts or hazelnuts.
-The texture contrast will keep your palate engaged, and the flavors complement pumpkin wonderfully.
+• Go Nuts! – Add some crunch to your plate with pecans, almond slivers, or walnuts.

-• Keep It Sweet – If you’re trying to satisfy a sweet tooth, try dark chocolate flakes, cranberries or brown sugar.
-Local honey is also delicious in the absence of maple syrup.
+• Keep It Sweet – Try dark chocolate flakes, cranberries or brown sugar.
+Local honey is also delicious.
 Our buttermilk syrup recipe is also a great addition!

 Stack of french toast with a bite being taken off plate.